SPF vs. DKIM vs. DMARC | EasyDMARC

 What is SPF?

-The Sender Policy Framework, or SPF, is an email authentication protocol designed to help detect and prevent email spoofing.
-The authentication protocol allows you to create a DNS TXT record that lists the sender addresses you’ve authorized to send messages on your domain’s behalf.
-With this protocol, ISPs or email servers can validate that messages from a particular domain are legitimate.
+SPF (Sender Policy Framework) is an email security protocol designed to help detect and prevent email spoofing.
+The authentication protocol allows you to create a DNS TXT record in your DNS settings that lists the sender addresses you’ve authorized to send messages on your domain’s behalf.
+With this protocol, ISPs or email servers can validate that incoming emails from a particular domain are legitimate.

-Your domain administrator can easily create an SPF record and publish it in the DNS record as a TXT entry.
+Your domain administrator can quickly create and publish an SPF record in the DNS record as a TXT entry.
 Here are some things to include:

-• The IP addresses allowed to send messages using the domain.
+• The authorized IP addresses allowed to send messages using the domain

-When an email is sent to a recipient alleging to come from your domain or on your domain’s behalf, the receiving mail server will check for an SPF record.
+When an email message is sent to a recipient claiming to come from your domain or on your domain’s behalf, the receiving mail server will check for an SPF record.
 If it detects one, it retrieves the list of authorized IPs for the domain.
 If the sender’s IP matches one from the SPF record, the authentication check is marked as a “PASS,” and the recipient receives the message.
-Otherwise, the message is rejected or transferred to the spam folder.

 What is DKIM?